 \autoref{tab:summary} shows the number for different repair transforms we have in the dataset.
 The "Single" (resp.
 "Multiple") refers to the case where the number of actual repair transforms for a certain $\langle \textbf{t}, \textbf{n} \rangle$ is one (resp. larger than one).
 Note that a single repair transform may involve multiple root tree edit operations according to our definitions in \autoref{tab:definitions-transform-inner} and \autoref{tab:definitions-transform-virtual}, thus the "Single" case does not necessarily mean that the corresponding bug-fixing commit just contains one root tree edit operation.
 We can see from \autoref{tab:summary} that a majority of the data involves just one actual repair transform applied to a certain node.
 To check the quality of the dataset, we randomly sample 200 examples for each repair transform and also 200 examples for "multiple-transform" case, and manually check whether correct repair transforms are attached to correct AST nodes. {More specifically, for the AST \textbf{n} of a changed statement, we carefully examine the bug-fixing commit and determine what kinds of repair transforms are associated with the nodes of \textbf{n}, i.e., we manually establish the ground-truth repair transforms $\textbf{t}^{real}$ associated with \textbf{n}.
 We compare the automatically extracted $\langle \textbf{t}, \textbf{n} \rangle$ with the manually established $\langle \textbf{t}^{real}, \textbf{n} \rangle$ and if they are exactly the same (i.e., each AST node is associated with exactly the same repair transform, including EMPTY which means no repair transform), we view correct repair transforms have been attached to the correct AST nodes.
 The result of manual check is shown in the column \emph{\#Correct}.
 Overall, we can see that the accuracy is satisfactory, achieving 88\% correctness rate for "multiple-transform" case and at least 91\% correctness rate for "single-transform" case.}

 \textbf{Cross-validation.} We use cross-validation to select parameters of the CRF model and evaluate the performance of the trained CRF model.
 We split the whole dataset into 10 equal folds, with each fold having the same number of "single-transform" instances for each kind of the 16 considered repair transforms and same number of "multiple-transform" instances.
 We select one fold as test dataset to see the model performance.

-First, we randomly select 300 instances for each of the 16 studied repair transforms from the ``single-transform'' category and 1000 instances from the ``multiple-transform'' category as the test set.
-For ``single-transform'' category, the number 300 is chosen as it is around 10 percent of the whole instances for the studied repair transforms \textbf{\emph{Unwrap-Meth}}, \textbf{\emph{LogExp-Red}}, \textbf{\emph{Var-RW-Meth}}, and \textbf{\emph{Meth-RW-Var}} (2,613, 2,987, 3,638, and 3,801 respectively), which have fewer number of instances than the other 12 studied repair transforms for our data set.
-To enable direct and fair comparison of the model performance for different repair transforms, we make the number of test instances for each repair transform from the ``Single-transform'' category the same.
-For ``multiple-transform'' category, the number 1000 is chosen as it is around 10 percent of the whole instances for the ``multiple-transform'' category.
-To see the model performance, we compare the predicted code transforms on the testing data set against the ground-truth ones that we extract from the bug-fixing commits.